Preparing for your

 - Accessorizing is a great idea to add that something extra to your headshot.
 It is recommended to keep jewelry simple/understated so that it best complements your wardrobe and keeps the focus of attention on you.
 For the gentlemen, this can be a solid color tie/bow tie (or tie/bow tie with a subtle print/design).

 - Layering your outfit is highly recommended.
-Example layering combinations can include: Blouse/dress shirt with jacket/sweater or a dress paired with jacket.
+Example layering combinations can include: blouse/dress shirt with a jacket/sweater or a dress paired with a jacket.
 Layering your outfit also adds texture to your overall look.